Climate Central

-Coastal communities across New England are already experiencing the effects of climate change — from sea-level rise and erosion to ecosystem degradation and increased storm impacts.
+Coastal communities across New England are already experiencing the effects of climate change — from sea-level rise and erosion to ecosystem degradation and increased storm damage.
 Addressing these challenges requires a diverse set of solutions and strong collaboration between nonprofits, funders, and implementation partners.

 Designed for donors, philanthropic advisors, and potential partners, the showcase aims to catalyze meaningful connections and accelerate funding toward solutions that strengthen the resilience of New England’s coastal communities.